Separate Tables Review: Story, Cast, Rating & Final Verdict

 Quick Verdict: Hit or Flop?

 Is Separate Tables (1970) worth watching?
-According to our cinematic analysis, the film stands as a PENDING with a verified audience rating of NR.
+According to our cinematic analysis, the film stands as a SUPER HIT with a verified audience rating of 9.0/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Romance.

 Story & Plot Summary: Separate Tables

-Quick Plot Summary: Released in 1970, Separate Tables is a Romance, Drama, TV Movie film directed by Alan Cooke.
+Quick Plot Summary: Released in 1970, Separate Tables is a Romance, Drama, TV Movie film directed by Alan Cooke, written by Hugh Whitemore.
 The narrative explores the complexities of love and relationships with emotional depth and authenticity.
-This summary provides a scannable look at the movie's central conflict involving Geraldine McEwan.
+It provides a scannable look at the movie's central conflict involving Geraldine McEwan as Sibyl Railton-Bell / Anne Shankland.

 Ending Explained: Separate Tables